K-Nishant-18/AWS-Simulator/README.md

 ---

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-## 🙏 Acknowledgments

-- **AWS** for creating the amazing cloud platform that inspired this project
-- **Google Antigravity** for accelerating the development process
-- The open-source community for incredible tools and libraries

----

 <div align="center">
   <p>Made with ❤️ by <a href="https://www.kumar-nishant.me/">KUMAR NISHANT</a> for Cloud Enthusiasts</p>
   <p>
-    <a href="https://github.com/K-Nishant-18/AWS-Simulator">⭐ Star this repo</a> if you found it helpful!
+   Do ⭐ <a href="https://github.com/K-Nishant-18/AWS-Simulator">Star this repo</a> if you found it helpful!
   </p>
 </div>